How To Take Out Contact Lenses

 - Grab the lens by pinching it with your thumb and index fingers.

-- If you’re using a long-term lens, wash it with disinfectant solution and place inside your lens case that has been freshly refilled with solution.
+- If you’re using a long-term lens, wash it with a disinfectant solution and place it inside your lens case that has been freshly refilled with solution.

 Just be sure never to rinse your eyes or contacts with tap water.
 It’s extremely easy for harmful waterborne microorganisms to attach themselves to contact lenses.